Skip to content

 In this case, the holder has decided not to disclose the last three claims provided by the issuer (corresponding to email, address, and age_over_21)

-For the disclosed payloads, the holder will provide the corresponding derived key.
-For the non-disclosed payloads, the holder will provide the corresponding MAC value.
+For each payload slot, the holder will provide one of two values as part of the proof value.
+For a disclosed payload, the holder will provide the corresponding derived key.
+For a non-disclosed payload, the holder will provide the corresponding MAC value.

 The final presented proof value is an array of octet strings.
 The contents are presentation header signature, followed by the issuer signature, then the value disclosed by the holder for each payload.
 This results in the following proof:

-The final presented JWP in JSON serialization is:
+The final presented JWP in compact serialization is:

 Acknowledgements